-- formulating the strategy of the Bank for approval by the Board; - ensuring the Bank is managed in accordance with the strategy; - ensuring the Bank is managed in a sound, prudent and ethical manner and in accordance with all relevant laws, regulation and guidance and; and - ensuring that all BACB internal committees are working effectively.
+- formulating the strategy of the Bank for approval by the Board; - ensuring the Bank is managed in accordance with the strategy;

+- ensuring the Bank is managed in a sound, prudent and ethical manner and in accordance with all relevant laws, regulation and guidance; - culture and conduct risk; and - ensuring that all BACB internal committees are working effectively.

+The Executive Committee has established five sub-committees, including the recently established Business Development Committee.
+Reports from each sub-committee Chair are tabled at ExCo in order to ensure appropriate escalation of key matters.

-The Executive Committee has established four sub-committees and reports from sub-Committee Chairs are tabled at ExCo.
-During 2015 ExCo met on a fortnightly basis and was chaired by the Chief Executive Officer.
+During 2016 ExCo met on a monthly basis, chaired by the Chief Executive Officer.

+The mandate of each of the executive committees is summarized below:

-2.8.1 Asset and Liability Committee ("ALCO")
+2.8.1 Asset and Liability Committee ("ALCO") Chair: Chief Risk Officer

-The ALCO has primary responsibility for managing the risks inherent in the Bank's balance sheet which result from the Bank's business plan and operating model, with particular focus on capital, funding and liquidity.
+The ALCO has primary responsibility for optimizing the management of the risks inherent in the Bank's balance sheet which result from the Bank's business plan and operating model, with particular focus on capital, funding and liquidity.